Dm821/Data-visualisation-and-data-analysis-/README.md

 # Data-visualisation-and-data-analysis-
 This folder contains various projects about analysing a data set given and creating a bivariate graph for attributes in the data set using python and machine learning
+As u can check the file the code is written in that file and explained detailed